nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 This page is a part of Nym Community Legal Forum and its content is composed by shared advices in [Node Operators Legal Forum](https://matrix.to/#/!YfoUFsJjsXbWmijbPG:nymtech.chat?via=nymtech.chat&via=matrix.org) (Matrix chat) as well as though pull requests done by the node operators directly to our [repository](https://github.com/nymtech/nym/tree/develop/documentation/operators/src), reviewed by Nym DevRels.

 This document presents an initiative to further support Nym’s mission of allowing privacy for everyone everywhere.
-This would be achieved with the support of Nym node operators operating gateways and opening these to any online service with the safeguards of the [Tor Null ‘deny’ list](https://tornull.org/).
+This would be achieved with the support of Nym node operators operating gateways and opening these to any online service.
+Such setup needs a **clear policy**, one which will remain the **same for all operators** running Nym nodes.
+The [proposed **Exit policy**](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) is a combination of two existing safeguards: [Tor Null ‘deny’ list](https://tornull.org/) and [Tor reduced policy](https://tornull.org/tor-reduced-reduced-exit-policy.php).

 ```admonish warning